-FFY 2014 Activities and Expected Work Products: CTPS will support MBTA with their New Starts application and submission.
+FFY 2014 Activities and Expected Work Products: CTPS will support the MBTA with their New Starts application and submission.
 Memoranda will be produced as requested and required.

-This work is related to a recommended, regionally significant project that is identified in the LRTP and included in the PMT.
+This work is related to a recommended, regionally significant project that is identified in the Long-Range Transportation Plan (LRTP) and included in the MBTA's Program for Mass Transportation (PMT).
 Also see Appendix A.

-FUNDI NG RECIPI ENT(S) FUNDING SOURCE(S)
+FUNDI NG RECIPIENT(S) FUNDING SOURCE(S)

-FFY14 Total Budget CTPS MAPC MassDOT PL MPO §5303 SPR MassDOT MassDOT \$5303 MBTA Other
+FFY14 Total Budget CTPS MAPC MassDOT PL MPO §5303 SPR MassDOT MassDOT §5303 MBTA Other

 \$40,000 \$40,000 \$40,000